MMuljono/Konzept_devops/README.md

 3. The first Deployment / Provisioning is not automated using the github actions or CI / CD .
 4. Once the Clusters are running, any changes will be tested and direct implemented to the Clusters.
 5. Monitoring / Logging will be realized with the help of the EFK-stacks.

+# Workflow
+In the Github repositories two branches (develop and main) will be created to control the workflow.
+The production's workflow will only be run when any PR happen to the main branch.
+Develop workflow:
+ - Build image -> Test -> Upload image to docker-hub -> Deploy to test-env in EC2

+Production workflow:
+ - Build image from stable version -> Test -> Upload image to docker-hub -> Deploy to prod-env in EC2